brunokatekawa/brunokatekawa/README.md

 I appreciate collaborating with projects that change the way businesses and industries operate to make positive impact to people.

-I learned a lot and **I’m still learning** with every project and every people that I know.
+I learned a lot and **I’m still learning** with every project that I collaborate and every people that I know.

 Got a wicked problem?
 Let's solve it together!